 Online fundraising is now a primary channel for nonprofits of every kind to cultivate and receive gifts that fuel their missions.

-This doesn’t mean you should to chuck your direct mail program out the window and go paperless.
+This doesn’t mean you should chuck your direct mail program out the window and go paperless.

 But it does mean that a majority of your donors will still prefer to give via your donation page whether they’re responding to your print or digital fundraising communications.

-Yet perhaps more importantly is the recurring giving trend in the data.
+Yet perhaps more important is the recurring giving trend in the data.

 45% Of Donors Are Enrolled In A Monthly Giving Program – 2018 Global Trends in Giving Report